 - Ticks play a role in the transmission of Lyme disease, which is currently the most common vector-borne disease in the United States.

 Pest Control During the Pandemic

 Mosquitoes and ticks may not transmit coronavirus, but they are still dangerous pests that need to be taken care of by a professional pest control company.
-As always, the Specialized team is here for you.
+As always, the Rentokil team is here for you.
 We will continue to provide essential pest control services to our neighbors and customers all year long.

 With new information about the coronavirus coming out every hour, we want to encourage our customers to seek more up-to-date info and follow guidelines released by the WHO and the CDC, as well as your state and local public health agencies.

 Can a Mosquito Bite Transmit Coronavirus? in Salt Lake County and Northern Utah